 Safe Kids acquired an intangible asset relating to its trade logo for \$30,000 in fiscal year ended June 30, 2013.
 The trade logo is being amortized using the straight-line method over its estimated useful life of 5 years.
-Amortization expense was approximately \$6,000 during the fiscal years ended June 30, 2016 and 2015.
+Amortization expense was approximately \$3,000 during the fiscal year ended June 30, 2018.
+The intangible asset was fully amortized as of June 30, 2018.